New York Times Co. v. Sullivan (1964)

 New York Times Co. v.
-Sullivan (1964): The Case That Redefined Press Freedom in America
+Sullivan (1964): Defamation Law and Press Freedom in the United States

 New York Times Co. v.
 Sullivan (1964) is one of the most influential Supreme Court decisions in American constitutional law, fundamentally transforming the landscape of press freedom and public discourse.
 By establishing the “actual malice” standard for defamation cases involving public officials, the Court dramatically expanded First Amendment protections for newspapers, journalists, and citizens engaged in political criticism.
 The ruling ensured that open, sometimes messy, criticism of government would remain a bedrock feature of American democracy.